ricardoues/sf_crime_statistics_spark_streaming/README.md

 </code>

 **Answers**:
-1. In some cases the throughput and latency of the data was affected as in the following SparkSession property parameters:
+1. In some cases the processedRowsPerSecond was affected as in the following SparkSession property parameters:
     * spark.driver.maxResultSize
+    * spark.executor.logs.rolling.enableCompression
     * spark.python.worker.memory
+    * spark.reducer.maxSizeInFlight
+    * spark.shuffle.file.buffer

+But in other cases the processedRowsPerSecond was not affected as in the following SparkSession property parameters:
+    * spark.executor.memory
+    * spark.executor.logs.rolling.maxSize
+    * spark.python.worker.reuse
+    * spark.shuffle.compress
+    * spark.eventLog.compress

+There are SparkSession property parameters that are related (those that end in compress) but only one of them affects the processedRowsPerSecond.

+2. The 2 most efficient SparkSession property key/value pairs are:     * spark.executor.logs.rolling.enableCompression
+    * spark.python.worker.memory

+It makes sense that the above SparkSession property parameters were the most optimal.
+The first enables executor log compression and the second controls the amount of memory to use per python worker process during aggregation.

 ## Files
 [consumer_server.py](https://github.com/ricardoues/sf_crime_statistics_spark_streaming/blob/main/consumer_server.py)